The Perfect Everest Base Camp Packing List [2022]

 Wear a thin buff from your first day of trekking

-Everest Base Camp Packing List: Upper Body
+Clothes for Everest Base Camp Packing List: Upper Body

 Thermals are an essential base layer that you will need to include in your Everest Base Camp packing list.

-Some people swear by Merino Wool thermals, but they are expensive.
-If you have the budget for them, go for it as the breathable fabric is incredible and they are said to keep you warm, dry, and sweat-free.
+Some people swear by these Merino Wool thermals as they keep you warm, dry, and sweat-free.

-But I got a set normal and I had no issues.
+But they are expensive.
+If you have the budget for them, go for it.
+I got a set of normal thermals, and I had no issues.

-Short sleeve hiking shirt
+1 Short sleeve hiking shirt

-Pack a lightweight, breathable exercise top.
-You only need one which you’ll wear on your first and second day as you hike from Lukla to Namche Bazaar and again on the last day when you return to Lukla.
+You only need one, which you’ll wear on your first and second days as you hike from Lukla to Namche Bazaar.
+You’ll wear this again on the last day when you return to Lukla.

 If you generally get extremely hot or if you’re packing for Everest Base Camp in summer, then I suggest you pack an extra one.

-• 1 x long sleeve lightweight hiking top
+1 Long sleeve lightweight hiking top

-Layering is key and this lightweight long sleeve top is a must.
+Layering is key, and this lightweight long-sleeve top is a must.

-I wore this on most days and having the long sleeve was great as a sun protector.
 Try to get a breathable fabric so that you can wear it every day without having to wash it.

-Top tip: Instead of packing 2 short sleeve tops (above), I packed 1 short sleeve and this lightweight long sleeve top.
+Top tip: Instead of packing 2 short sleeve tops (above), I packed 1 short sleeve and this lightweight long-sleeve top.

-• 1 x midweight warm hiking top
+1 midweight warm hiking top

-This midweight warm top is nice to have.
-I wore it at camp over my sleeping thermals and as an extra layer on these cold hiking days.
+I wore it at the tea houses over my sleeping thermals and as an extra layer on these cold hiking days.

 It has a similar purpose to the lightweight hiking top above, but it’s nice to have 2 options as they both have varying levels of warmth.